wkrzos/Codility-Challanges/README.md

 # Codility Challenges Solutions

 This repository contains my solutions to various coding challenges and exercises from [Codility](https://www.codility.com/).
-Codility is a platform that provides a wide range of programming tasks and algorithmic problems, which are often used in technical interviews and competitive programming.

 ## Contents

 The repository is organized into folders, each corresponding to a specific Codility lesson or category of challenges.
-The code is well-documented and thoroughly explained, making it a valuable resource for learning and improving your coding skills.

 ## Challenges